 Dermarolling (or microneedling) is a practice where a tool that has mini needles affixed to a roller is rolled across the face.
 The reason why people use derma-rollers is because they believe that this practice will increase collagen production, reduce acne scars, and otherwise improve the appearance of their skin.

-The claims of dermarolling’s benefits have no basis in biology, and dermarolling is another skin care gimmick that does more harm than good.
+The claims of dermarolling’s benefits have no basis in biology, and dermarolling is a skin care gimmick that does more harm than good.

 How Dermarolling Depletes Collagen